johnwesleyquintero/sellsmart-hub/.trae/rules/project_rules.md

   - Commit small, logical units of work.
 - **Pull Requests (PRs):**
   - Create PRs targeting the `main` branch.
-  - Link PRs to relevant issues or tasks in `PROJECT_TRACKER.md`.
+  - Link PRs to relevant issues or tasks in `project-tracker.mdx`.
   - Ensure all automated checks (CI/CD, Vercel deployments) pass.
   - Require at least one code review approval before merging (if applicable to team structure).
   - Clearly describe the changes made in the PR description.